fenago/pytest-quick-start-guide/testing-with-pytest/Lab_7.md

 make it my preferred interface to the mock system.

 For the Tasks project, we’ll use mock to help us test the command-line interface.
-In Coverage.py: Determining How Much Code Is Tested, on page 130 , you saw that our cli.py file wasn’t being tested at all.
+In Coverage.py: Determining How Much Code Is Tested, you saw that our cli.py file wasn’t being tested at all.
 We’ll start to fix that now.
 But let’s first talk about strategy.